Brian Quijada: Strip

 Strip is Quijada's third play, which he also wrote for WildWind Performance Lab.
 It is a three-person play about a student named Fidel, who goes to college and meets his roommate Martin.
 Martin inspires Fidel to question his religion and the existence of God, and teaches him how to "strip" others of their religions as well.
 He uses this new-found ability to do the same thing to his new girlfriend, Sandra, and the rest of the play shows the resulting consequences of this.
 In an interview with Texas Tech School of Theatre and Dance, Quijada says that Strip is "a story about the boundaries of religion and the consequences of losing faith."
 Unlike Quijada's first two plays, Strip has no hip hop in it.

 Til The DJ Quits Playing

 Til The DJ Quits Playing is a short play that Quijada wrote for Missing Bolts Productions and NoPassport Theatre Alliance and Press.
 These two theatre action initiatives reached out to playwrights across the country to curate a collection of short, 3 to 5 minute works in response to the Pulse nightclub shooting in Orlando on June 12, 2016.
 The collection, made up of over 70 plays, was performed at theaters and universities across the country as a reading titled "After Orlando."

+Mexodus

+Quijada partned with Nygel D. Robinson in 2024 as writers and composers of the musical, Mexodus, which tells the story of African-Americans who traversed to Mexico on the Underground Railroad.
+The production premiered at Baltimore Center Stage in 2024, starring Quijada and Rmoobinson and directed by David Mendizábal.
+The show is notable for its use of live-looping, designed by sound designer Mikhail Fiksel.

+The show later transferred to the Mosaic Theatre Company in Washington, D.C., and later Berkeley Repertory Theatre,. with the same team, before premiering Off-Broadway in 2025 at the Minetta Lane Theatre.
+Produced by P3 Productions and Audible, the show received universal acclaim, with praise for Quijada and Robinson's writing and performances, Mendizábal's direction and Fiksel's sound design.
+The show returned Off-Broadway in 2026 at the Daryl Roth Theatre.
+The show announced a U.S. national tour beginning in July 2026.

+The production was nominated for nine Lucille Lortel Awards, winning Outstanding Musical, 10 Drama Desk Awards, winning three, two Drama League Awards and 10 Outer Critics Circle Awards, winning four including Outstanding New Off-Broadway Musical.